imin-ltd/ns/README.md

 # imin Extension Namespace

-This repository holds the JSON-LD definition of the imin namespace.
+This repository holds the [JSON-LD definition](http://ns.imin.co/imin.jsonld) of the imin namespace.
 The terms in this namespace are defined for use within the [imin Search API](https://docs.imin.co).

 imin works as part of the [OpenActive Community Group](https://www.w3.org/community/openactive) to promote the usecases represented by the properties within this namespace, with the intention of standardising them over time.

 This namespace can be referenced using the URL `"https://imin.co/"` (which will return JSON-LD if the `Accept` header contains `application/ld+json`), and is designed to be used in conjunction with the `"https://openactive.io/"` namespace.

+Please raise requests for content or issues related to the namespace via [GitHub](https://github.com/imin-ltd/ns/issues).

 Recommended usage as follows:
 ```json